“Please, Sir, I want some more.”

 Now, 180 years later, it is a shock to find children still going hungry in one of the richest countries in the world.

-But that is the situation being reported by teachers in communities across the UK – children arriving at school so hungry that they are filling their pockets with food, or even scouring bins for scraps.
+But that is the situation being reported by some teachers in the UK – children arriving at school so hungry that they are filling their pockets with food, or even scouring bins for scraps.

 Food insecurity among children